 The answer, of course, is that there is no “best” – it all depends on the particular story you have in mind.
 Different novels demand different settings…

-- For some, real locations are essential – a novel about a magician who plans to make the Eiffel Tower disappear, say.
+For some, real locations are essential – a novel about a magician who plans to make the Eiffel Tower disappear, say.
 Kinda tricky to set that in an imaginary French town!

-- In other cases, only fictional settings will do (think Lord of the Rings or Alice in Wonderland).
+In other cases, only fictional settings will do – Lord of the Rings or Alice in Wonderland, for example.

 The decision, then – fictional setting or real setting? – will boil down to raw preference in the vast majority of cases.
-As you might expect, both possibilities have their advantages and disadvantages…
+Here are a couple of the advantages and disadvantages to consider…

 1. Fictional Settings Take More Work

 Mention the Eiffel Tower and they’ll already have enough information to form a mental picture.
-Add a brush stroke or two of your own (the golden glow of the lights and the distorted reflection of the tower in the water) and – voila! – your audience has all the information it needs to picture the character in that setting.
+Add a brush stroke or two of your own (the golden glow of the lights and the distorted reflection of the tower in the water) and – voila! – your readers have all the information they need to picture the character in that setting.

 Set your novel in a fictional city, however, and you’ll need to put in more work to describe that city’s landmarks.

-Having readers already know the setting isn’t necessarily a good thing.
+Of course, having readers already know the setting isn’t necessarily a good thing…

 With fictional settings, however, readers bring no preconceptions with them.
-Their minds will be a blank canvas for you to paint on!
+So their minds will be a blank canvas for you to paint on.

 2. With Real Settings, You Must Get Your Facts Straight

-If a character in your Parisian romance takes the Metro from point X to point Y and the journey takes ten minutes, you’d better be sure that in reality it wouldn’t take significantly longer or shorter.
+If a character in your Parisian romance takes the Metro from Point A to Point B and the journey takes ten minutes, you’d better be sure that in reality it wouldn’t take significantly longer or shorter.

 For readers with local knowledge, any such slips would chip away at your novel’s authenticity – never a good thing.

 Stories set in real locations, then, demand detailed local knowledge and/or meticulous research of the setting.
-But the payback, of course, is that a romantic novel set in Paris will have a far stronger “shelf appeal” than a romantic novel set in a city (or even a country) that no one has ever heard of.
+But the payback is that a romantic novel set in Paris will have a far stronger “shelf appeal” to the casual browser than a romantic novel set in a city, or even a country, that no one has heard of (because it doesn’t exist).

-If your novel would work in a well-known real setting, and you’re willing to put in the research to get your facts straight, go for it.
-Otherwise, my best advice is to hedge your bets…
+If your novel would work in a well-known real setting, and if you’re willing to put in the research to get your facts straight, go for it.
+Otherwise, my best advice is to hedge your bets.
+In other words…

-You’ll benefit from the glamor of setting your novel in a place that people know (be sure to include plenty of real-life references to keep your readers satisfied).
+You’ll benefit from the glamor of setting your novel in a famous place that people know.
+(Be sure to include plenty of real-life references to keep your readers satisfied.)

-But because you’ll use fictional settings for the specific locations (the lead character’s house, their favorite restaurant, and so on), you’ll have the freedom to build your setting to meet the needs of the story – and not the other way around.
+But because you’ll use fictional settings for the specific locations – the main character’s house, their favorite restaurant, and so on – you’ll have the freedom to build your setting to meet the needs of the story, not the other way around.